vlead/AWS-Docker/README.md

 # AWS-Docker
-This repository holds all the information after the exploration of AWS-Docker as a project in 2016-Summer-internship program
+This repository holds all the information as and when exploration of AWS-Docker is done.
+This is part of a project in 2016-Summer-internship program